Are you a Microsoft Project user who is looking for a way to transition to agile product development? Then Jira Software is your best bet.

 Another downside that makes Microsoft Project inefficient is its unintuitive task management.
 For example, users are required to figure out the status of task completion in percentages, which is highly unintuitive.
 Problems arise when you or your team members cannot objectively quantify the percentage of task completion.
 Hence, you may just end up updating the task status when it is finally complete, which is not in real-time.

 Microsoft Project is also notorious for its pricing plans.
 Users need to purchase not only a license to use the software, but to open a Project .mpp file!
-This means you are paying also for users who don’t even use the software.
+Sure you can always use a third-party Microsoft Project file viewer.
+But it’s frustrating that the feature is not built into the software and you may end up paying for users who don’t even use the software.

 Jira as the Powerful Alternative to Microsoft Project